-Severe winter conditions are blasting the country with snow, sleet and a rocky future for the next couple of months.
-Power outages rippled across southern and central states recently, leaving millions of Americans without power or water.
-In times like these, many are looking for preparation plans to protect themselves from natural disasters.
+Severe winter conditions are blasting the country with snow and sleet.
+Power outages rippled across the U.S. recently, leaving millions of Americans without power or water.
+Many seek preparation plans to protect themselves from natural disasters in times like these.

-One good way to prepare for power outages is to buy yourself a portable generator.
-These helpful devices will keep things running when you need them most, but you need to take a few precautions.
+Buying a portable generator is an excellent way to prepare for power outages.
+These helpful devices will keep things running when needed, but you must take a few precautions.
 Tap or click here to choose the best generator for your situation.

-When it comes to preparation plans, that’s just the tip of the iceberg.
-No matter what time of year it is, you should always have a back-up plan in case you lose power for a couple of hours or days.
-Consider this your winter storm survival guide.
+No matter the time of year, you should always have a backup plan if you lose power for a couple of hours or days.
+Consider this your storm survival guide.

 Step 1: Get the supplies you need

 You should also invest in a battery-powered portable radio.
-Here’s the best gadget we recommend:
+Here’s our recommendation:

 Of course, now that we’re in the 21st century, we’re not limited to the bare essentials.
-For instance, if you know bad weather is a possibility, make sure your phones, tablets, laptops, rechargeable flashlights and portable battery chargers are charged up.
+For instance, if you know bad weather is possible, make sure your phones, tablets, laptops, rechargeable flashlights and portable battery chargers are charged.

 Beyond hand-held chargers, consider investing in a larger power station from brands like Anker and Jackery, which can charge phones multiple times.
-Add an uninterruptible power supply, or UPS, to your modem and router and possibly your home office setup.
-A UPS battery doesn’t last very long, but they’re great at keeping you online when it counts.
+Add an uninterruptible power supply, or UPS, to your modem, router, and home office.
+A UPS battery doesn’t last long, but they’re great at keeping you online when it counts.

 If you have a bit more to spend, try this powerhouse.